AnAncientForce/AnAncientForce/posts/opensource.md

-In this post, I will explain what Open Source is in a very easy to understand way.
+In this post, I will explain what Open Source is in an easy to understand way.

 ### What is software?
 Software is anything that runs on a computer.
 Let's use an "app" for example.
 Adobe Photoshop is an app, which is a piece of software that runs on a computer.